 One of the reasons it’s good to have a hunting buddy or two is it helps hunters find new land, whether sharing secret locations or heading in a new direction to scout new real estate.
 One hunting buddy shared this experience.
 A locally known hunter approached him about hunting together.
 The two started out by visiting all of my friend’s property, both public and private.
 Whenever a landowner was present, my friend introduced them, along with giving the new guy a brief overview of the best hunting sites.
 He even showed this guy ways to backdoor access some area public lands, including one road that everyone believed to have been vacated.

 The first weekend was all sharing on my friend’s part.
-The duo set up a time to meet the upcoming weekend.
-It never happened.
-The new guy called to say he couldn’t go.
-Some family issue had arisen.
+The duo set up a time to meet the upcoming weekend — it never happened.
+The new guy called to say he couldn’t go, some family issue had arisen.
 In reality the new guy was hopscotching back to the locations, meeting with landowners and scouting out the public lands solo.
 Why?
 He had another dude he usually hunted with.
-And my friend also shockingly found out he was no longer alone on many of the properties that for years he had to himself.
+My friend suddenly and shockingly found he was no longer alone on many of the properties that for years, he’d had to himself.

 4. Lack Of Common Sense